Reducibility of low dimensional Poincar\'e duality spaces: Poincar e duality spaces

 Recall that for a manifold $M$, the Spivak normal fibration is given by the spherical fibration underlying the stable normal bundle of $M$, i.e.\ the diagram

 commutes up to homotopy.
 This motivates the following definition.

-\begin{Def} Let $X$ be a PD space. $X$ is said to be \emph{reducible} if the Spivak normal fibration admits a lift to a vector bundle, i.e.\ if a dashed arrow in the diagram
+\begin{Def} Let $X$ be a PD space. $X$ is said to be \emph{reducible} if the Spivak normal fibration admits a reduction to a vector bundle, i.e.\ if a dashed arrow in the diagram

 exists making the diagram commute up to homotopy. \end{Def}

 \begin{Rmk} By the chain of maps